 For the U.S. pre-doctoral and post-doctoral fellowships, only U.S. citizens and green card holders are eligible.
 For the LMIC fellowships, predoctoral students are eligible for the program in their home country at the affiliated site.

 Depending on the type of your award:

-– Monthly stipend for 12 months.
+– Monthly stipend for 12 months, depending on availability.
 All stipends are potentially taxable under U.S. and international law.

 – Funding for research support (lab supplies, software…)

 – International health insurance for U.S. applicants

 – Round trip overseas travel to the training site for U.S. applicants